xXG0DLessXx/shapes-inc-telegram-bot/README.md

 *   Send it a direct message.
 *   Send it an image (with or without a caption).
 *   Send it a voice message.
-*   In group chats:
+*   In group chats (including those with Topics):
     *   Reply directly to one of the bot's messages.
     *   Mention the bot by its username (e.g., `@your_bot_username <your message>`).
+    *   If in a group/topic where `/activate` has been used, the bot will respond to all messages in that specific context.
-    *   Wait for it to interject based on its "free will" settings (if enabled).
+    *   Wait for it to interject based on its "free will" settings for that specific chat/topic (if enabled).

 ## Important Notes & Known Issues

 *   **Code Quality:** As stated, this is "quick and dirty" code.
 It's functional but could benefit from significant refactoring, better error handling, and more structured logging.
 *   **Bing Image Generation (`/imagine`):** This feature relies on the `BingImageCreator` library and an authentication cookie.
 This method of accessing Bing Image Creator is unofficial and prone to breaking if Microsoft changes its authentication mechanisms. **It may not work reliably or at all.**
 *   **Voice Message Processing:** The bot sends the Telegram-provided URL for the voice message directly to the Shapes.inc API.
 The accessibility and processing of this URL by the API depend on Shapes.inc's capabilities.
-If transcription fails, it might be due to URL inaccessibility or unsupported audio formats (though Telegram typically uses `.oga` which is often compatible).
 *   **Error Handling:** While there's a general error handler, specific errors within tool execution or API calls might not always be gracefully reported to the user.
+More detailed error propagation to the user could be improved.
+*   **Telegram Topic Support Details:**
+    *   Conversation history (`/newchat`), free will mode, and tool usage (e.g., polls) are scoped to individual topics within a group, or to the general chat area if topics are not used or the message is not in a topic.
+    *   The bot attempts to cache topic names when they are created or edited for more user-friendly logging and contextual prompts.
+    *   If `IGNORE_OLD_MESSAGES_ON_STARTUP` is set to `true`, the bot will skip processing messages (including topic creation/edit events for caching) that occurred before it started.
+This can be useful to prevent processing a backlog of messages on restart.
+*   **Typing Indicator in Groups with Topics:** The bot's typing indicator might not consistently show in the 'General' chat area of a group with topics when a user *replies* to a message (it typically works if the bot is directly pinged by its username in the reply).
+However, the typing indicator generally functions correctly within specific topics, in standard group chats (without topics), and in direct messages with the bot.
 *   **`network_mode: "host"` in Docker Compose:** This is used for simplicity in the provided `docker-compose.yml`.
 It means the containers share the host's network stack.
-For more isolated setups, you might consider removing it and managing port exposures if necessary (though not strictly needed for polling bots).
+For more isolated setups, you might consider removing it (though not strictly needed for polling bots if no direct inbound connections are required by the bot itself).
 *   **Security:** Be very careful with your API keys and bot tokens.
 Do not commit `.env` files containing secrets to public repositories.
 The whitelisting feature (`ALLOWED_USERS`, `ALLOWED_CHATS`) provides a basic level of access control.

 ## Contributing